Adventures Of Jellie Adventures Of Jellie

 Being A Tourist in Istanbul

-This article was called the tourist day, but this is not meant sneeringly after all, we are tourists!
-Sometimes places become popular with tourists for a reason and the Hagia Sophia, The Blue Mosque, The Grand Bazaar and the Galata Tower were all “touristy” with the usual trappings of touts, unwanted offers tour guides and the ever present tourist tat shops, however this did not override the wonder of each place.
-With the exception of the Galata Tower, all the places we have listed are free of entry, and a good chunk of the accommodation of the city will be within walking distance of them.
-As we mentioned previously, we don’t like the term “must see” but at the same time, these places are so important, beautiful and rooted in the identity of Istanbul that no visit to the city should be without a trip to admire them.
+This article was called the tourist day, but this is not meant sneeringly after all - we are tourists after all!
+Sometimes places become popular with tourists for a reason.
+The Hagia Sophia, The Blue Mosque, The Grand Bazaar and the Galata Tower were all “touristy” with the usual trappings of touts, unwanted offers tour guides and the ever present tourist tat shops, however this did not override the wonder of each place.
+Sometimes it is worth spending the money to see what all the fuss is about!

 Thanks for reading.